 In order for Chatra to start working, you need to place our widget code on your website.
 You can find your code in the “Chat Widget” section of the operator dashboard.

-Check out our installation guides for some of the most popular content management systems (WordPress, Shopify, Joomla, Drupal, Wix etc.).
+Check out our installation guides for some of the most popular content management systems (WordPress, Shopify, Joomla, Drupal, Wix etc.) and Google Tag Manager.
 If you need help or can’t get something to work, chat with us and we’ll talk you through it.

 Fill in your name (we recommend either using your full name or omitting your family name entirely, e. g.
 Katy or Katy Brown, but not Katy B), title and upload a real photo for an avatar.